Qamar4P/JaadAndroid/README.md

 # JaadAndroid
-fork from https://github.com/dant3/jaad and add Android compatibility and support for reading GoPro Tags
+Fork from https://github.com/dant3/jaad and add Android compatibility and support for reading GoPro Tags.
+Only library for this purpose.

 # How to use